Table of Content

 EDI Integration

-What are the Approaches to Implementing EDI Testing in the Healthcare Industry?
+What are the approaches to implementing EDI testing in healthcare industry?

 There are two well-known approaches to incorporating EDI in healthcare systems, each with pros and cons: value-added networks (VANs) versus direct EDI software.